punkouter25/PoRedoImage/README.md

 2. **Deploy to Azure**: Deploys the application to Azure App Service
 3. **Docker Build**: Builds and pushes Docker images to GitHub Container Registry
 4. **Security Scan**: Performs security scanning and vulnerability checks

-## Automatic Model Fallback

-The application is configured to automatically fall back to alternative AI models when the primary model is unavailable:

-- ChatGPT models: Falls back from newer models (like GPT-4o) to GPT-3.5 Turbo when needed
-- DALL-E: Handles service unavailability gracefully

 ## Getting Started